visit-dav/visit/src/doc/pagefind-search.rst

    // if one is produced.
 Although we should really use just one or the other and not
    // both together, this seems to work fine in all browsers and removes the need to
    // parse out of the original URL Pagefind created just the id portion.
    //
+   // One final thing we do with the last bit of JavaScript code here is override
+   // ReadTheDoc's default search box behavior such that text entered there gets
+   // instead re-routed to Pagefind search.
+   //
+   // ChatGPT assisted immensely with this code.
+   //

    function firstLastWordsNoCrossPunctuation(str, n = 4) {